 - 4.1.
-Only the headteacher has the power to exclude a pupil from the school, and is able to decide whether this is on a fixed-period or permanent basis.
-All exclusions will only be issued on disciplinary grounds. - 4.2.
-The Headteacher is able to exclude pupils from the premises where their behaviour is disruptive during lunchtime.
-All lunchtime exclusions will be counted as half of a school day. - 4.3.
-The Headteacher is able to consider a pupil's disruptive behaviour outside of the school premises as grounds for exclusion, in accordance with the school's Behaviour Policy. - 4.4.
-Any decision made to exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to exclusions and the school's wider legal duties, including the ECHR. - 4.5.
-All exclusions will be formally recorded on the pupil information system (SIMS) - 4.6.
-When sending a pupil home following any exclusion, the Headteacher will ensure that they exercise their duty of care at all times and will always inform the parents. - 4.7.
-The Headteacher will apply the civil standard of proof when responding to the facts relating to an exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.
+Only the Headteacher has the power to suspend a pupil from the school, and is able to decide whether this is on a fixed-period or permanent basis.
+All suspensions will only be issued on disciplinary grounds. - 4.2.
+The Headteacher is able to suspend pupils from the premises where their behaviour is disruptive during lunchtime.
+All lunchtime suspensions will be counted as half of a school day. - 4.3.
+The Headteacher is able to consider a pupil's disruptive behaviour outside of the school premises as grounds for suspension, in accordance with the school's Behaviour Policy. - 4.4.
+Any decision made to suspend a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to suspensions and the school's wider legal duties, including the ECHR. - 4.5.
+All suspensions will be formally recorded on the pupil information system (SIMS) - 4.6.
+When sending a pupil home following any suspension, the Headteacher will ensure that they exercise their duty of care at all times and will always inform the parents. - 4.7.
+The Headteacher will apply the civil standard of proof when responding to the facts relating to a suspension, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true. - 4.8.
+The Headteacher may withdraw any suspension that has not already been reviewed by the governing board. - 4.9.
+At all times, the Headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25

-- 4.8.
-The Headteacher may withdraw any exclusion that has not already been reviewed by the governing board. - 4.9.
-At all times, the Headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, disability, and will not increase the severity of a pupil's exclusion on these grounds. - 4.10.
-The Headteacher will not issue any 'informal' or 'unofficial' exclusions, such as sending a pupil home to 'cool-off', regardless of whether or not the parents have agreed to this. - 4.11.
-The Headteacher will not use the threat of exclusion as a means of instructing parents to remove their child from the premises.
+- years', ensuring that they do not discriminate on any grounds, e.g. race, sex, disability, and will not increase the severity of a pupil's suspension on these grounds. - 4.10.
+The Headteacher will not issue any 'informal' or 'unofficial' suspensions, such as sending a pupil home to 'cool-off', regardless of whether or not the parents have agreed to this. - 4.11.
+The Headteacher will not use the threat of suspension as a means of instructing parents to remove their child from the premises.

-5. Factors to consider when excluding a pupil
+5. Factors to consider when suspending/permanent exclude a pupil